hydraulic-software/conveyor/guidebook/docs/known-issues.md

 Changing the package name or signing identity after launch will cause updates to stop working until the user next runs the app.
 [Learn more about name changes](name-changes.md).

-### Invoking packaged executables

-Depending on Windows version, attempting to execute your app EXE directly using an absolute path from _outside_ your app process tree may fail with a permission error (e.g. from the Run dialog box).
-Instead, either:

-  * Invoke the EXE name that was placed on your `%PATH%` automatically at install time, which you can find under `%LOCALAPPDATA%\Microsoft\WindowsApps`.
-It will have the same name as your main app exe except lowercased and with `-` instead of space characters.
-  * An alternative way to start your app is by opening the `shell:appsFolder\$AUMID` URL, where `$AUMID` (app user mode id) can be obtained by running `conveyor make app-user-model-id`.
-An example AUMID is `TestApp_49jahnq5qzr1m!TestApp`, e.g. you can start the app via the run dialog by entering `shell:appsFolder\TestApp_49jahnq5qzr1m!TestApp`.

-This doesn't affect your app starting its own EXE or other EXEs in the package, or EXEs outside your package.

 ### AppData directories

 The `AppData` directory is [virtualized](configs/windows.md#virtualization).
 This means: